bldl/emplace-spidermonkey/README.md

 * **Building the spec**

-  To build the spec, use the following command:
+  After we have written a specification, we can build it to render as an HTML file:

     ```sh
       ecmarkup spec.emu out.html
     ```

   In this command:
-    * `spec.emu` is the source file where you have written your specification using Ecmarkup.
+    * `spec.emu` is the source file where we have written our specification using _Ecmarkup_,
-    * `out.html` is the output file, which is a runnable HTML document.
+    * `out.html` is the output file, which is an HTML document.
-      To verify that your specification has been built correctly, simply drag-and-drop the `out.html` file into a web browser.
+  To verify that our specification has been built correctly, we can open the [`out.html`](!!!TODO!!!link-to-the-local-file) file in a web browser and visually inspect it.

+Note that you can find the official _Ecmarkup_ user guide [here](https://tc39.es/ecmarkup/).

 </details>